ChrisH2727/Milestone-3/TEST.md

         - The user account details are displayed

-        - The navigation bar shows all admin options
+        - The navigation bar shows all admin navigation options

     - **Test Method**

         - Select **Settings** and the **Isotopes**

-        - At the top of the page add each of the following isotopes and its half life:
+        - At the top of the page add each of the following isotopes and their respective half life:

             ![User profile page](testimg/addIsotope.png)

     - **Expected Outcome**

-        - The isotope types and its half life is displayed in the list below:
+        - The isotope type and its half life is displayed in the list below:

     - **Tested Outcome**